A budding writer has just two problems that she needs to solve.

 “Yes, my next-door neighbor Peter is home.
 I can go to his house.
 Is this spray you’re using harmful?”

-“No, but both sprays we use have a mild sweet scent that some people dislike.
+“No, but they do have a mild sweet scent that some people dislike.
 Others prefer to remain in their house for security reasons.”

 Riana wondered about security reasons for a moment, then realized Brian meant securing her possessions.